 Radishes are very good for you and are high in Vitamins E, A, C, B6, and K as well as potassium and phosphorous, magnesium, copper, calcium, iron and manganese.
 It is a common misconception that radishes in Italian are radicchio, however, radicchio is chicory.
 Here's how to cook red radishes.

-17. Red Spinach
+17. Red spinach

 Red spinach, Amaranthus Tricolor, also known as Amaranth, is hugely popular as a health food at the moment.
 Rich in nutrients, the leaves can be stir-fried, and the seeds cooked as an ancient grain.
 Here's how to cook Amaranthus Tricolor.

-18. Red Onion
+18. Red onion

 Red onions are best for reductions, caramelising, marmalades, jus and chutney, but they are very good eaten raw.
 They have a mild flavour, so they can add zing to a salad.
 Here's how to caramelise onions and here's more about different types of onions.

 Radicchio in English is chicory, and it features a lot in Italian cooking because it adds a nice bitterness to pasta and risotto dishes.
+This bitterness also mellows when radicchio is grilled or roasted, making it a great side vegetable to be served with hearty grilled meats.
+It is cultivated in the north-east of Italy in particular.

-20. Beetroot / Red Beets
+20. Beetroot / red beets

 Beetroot is packed full of vitamins and minerals, and recent research suggests that it can help protect against Alzheimer’s.
 Great in salads, but also slow roasted or dry aged, this root is enjoying a comeback.
 Here are eight recipes that big-up the beets.